fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 ###### PC update

 If the customer tenant is on the GCCH, DoD, or Gallatin, the customer may need to set the initial cloud endpoint through the following registry key.
-Setting the endpoint with the registry key restricts teams to connecting to the correct cloud endpoint for pre-sign-in connectivity with Teams, as shown in the following:
+Setting the endpoint with the registry key restricts teams to connecting to the correct cloud endpoint for pre-sign-in connectivity with Teams, as shown here:

 ```console
 HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0\Teams